microsoft/vscode-docs/blogs/2022/05/18/dev-container-cli.md

 You may learn more about building from sources in the [CLI repo's README](https://github.com/devcontainers/cli#try-it-out).
 In this post, we'll focus on using the npm package.

-To install the npm package, you will need Python and Node.js (version 14 or greater) installed.
+To install the npm package, you will need Python, Node.js (version 14 or greater), and C/C++ installed to build one of the dependencies.
+The VS Code [How to Contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) wiki has details about the recommended toolsets.

 ### npm install